sachintha49/rmr-back-end-spring-boot/README.md

 - Sachintha Punchihewa

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License see the license for more details.